You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Branding Assets

-A personal website is a great way to showcase who you are, what you do, and your expertise in your area.
-Gather testimonials from your previous clients, or build anonymous case studies that prove the results you’ve achieved with your packages.
-Perfect your bio with your story and professional experience, and list any publication you’ve appeared in.
+Gather testimonials from your previous clients or create anonymous case studies of the results you’ve achieved with your packages.
+Perfect your bio with your origin story, professional experience, and the publications you’ve appeared in.

 A video of you can go a long way in establishing a connection with your prospects and inspiring them to get in touch with you.